Top 10 Carly Simon Songs

 # 1 – You’re So Vain

 When we first started putting together this list, there was no doubt that the song You’re So Vain would hit number one.
-We have received so many comments and emails on this song that it easily became clear that it was the most loved Carly Simon song ever.
+We have received so many comments and emails about this song that it has become clear that it is the most-loved Carly Simon song ever.
 Of course, for years, many people wondered who the song was written about.
 Everyone assumed Warren Beaty.
 However, Carly Simon has always said it was about multiple men and not just one.
-The song was a massive hit for Carly Simon, reaching the number one position on the Billboard Hot 100 music charts in 1972.
+The song was a massive hit for Carly Simon, reaching number one on the Billboard Hot 100 in 1972.

 Read More: Complete List Of Carly Simon Albums And Discography